slead/slead.github.io/bootleaf/README.md

 ### Introduction

-This is an update to the excellent [Bootleaf](https://github.com/bmcbride/bootleaf) code written by [Bryan McBride](https://github.com/bmcbride), which incorporates the responsive framework [Bootstrap](http://getbootstrap.com) with the [Leaflet](http://leafletjs.com) mapping API.
+This is an update to the excellent [Bootleaf](https://github.com/bmcbride/bootleaf) code written by [Bryan McBride](https://github.com/bmcbride), which incorporates the responsive framework [Bootstrap](http://getbootstrap.com) with the lightweight [Leaflet](http://leafletjs.com) mapping API.

 This update decouples the application logic from the map contents, and so provides a framework for rapid creation of new maps by simply updating a configuration file.

 ![bootleaf screenshot](https://i.imgur.com/DZbDs86.png)

 Support is provided for:
- - ArcGIS Server feature, dynamic and tiled layers
- - clustering of WFS, GeoJSON and ArcGIS Server feature layers
  - WMS tiled layers
  - WFS layers
  - GeoJSON layers
+ - ArcGIS Server feature, dynamic and tiled layers
+ - Clustering of WFS, GeoJSON and ArcGIS Server feature layers

 Note - WMS and WFS layers have been tested in GeoServer only.
 [CORS](http://suite.opengeo.org/docs/latest/sysadmin/cors/index.html) and [jsonp](https://www.gaiaresources.com.au/json-with-geoserver-and-leaflet/) should be enabled on GeoServer for best results.